ezrosent/frawk/info/types.md

 ```
 0:
     x0 = 0
-    # If x0, jump to label 1, otherise jump to label 2
+    # If x0, jump to label 1, otherwise jump to label 2
     brif x0 1: 2:
 1:
     x1 = 3